The International School Aberdeen A GSG School

 What the school says...

-The International School Aberdeen specialises in offering an internationally recognised co-educational pre-kindergarten through secondary school education for students of all nationalities.
+The International School Aberdeen specialises in offering an internationally recognised co-educational pre-kindergarten through secondary school education for students of all nationalities, culminating in the IB Diploma Programme.

 ISA's programme of studies has been developed to meet the needs of itsstudent body by utilising the best examples of international curricular models.
 We feature small classes, individual attention, a caring and supportive environment, academic challenge, and the globally recognised International Baccalaureate Diploma programme. ...Read more